cevherkarakoc/TCint/Readme.md

 # TCint
 ####TCint's colour is not true.

-TCint find average color of image and rename to image.
+TCint find average color of image and rename the image.

 Using: TCint.exe sourceDirectory newFolderName imageFormat